 Japanese encephalitis is a virus that affects the brain and can be fatal.
-Not everyone experiences japanese encephalitis symptoms, but they can be severe, such as seizures.
-Transmission of japanese encephalitis can only occur if you are bitten by mosquitoes in risk areas.
+Not everyone experiences Japanese encephalitis symptoms, but they can be severe, such as seizures.
+Transmission of Japanese encephalitis can only occur if you are bitten by mosquitoes in risk areas.
 Prevention includes a vaccine that protects nine out of ten people.

-Being bitten by an infected mosquito is the only cause of japanese encephalitis, and you can protect yourself by getting vaccinated.
+Being bitten by an infected mosquito is the only cause of Japanese encephalitis, and you can protect yourself by getting vaccinated.

 You cannot catch the disease by having contact with an infected person.

-Mosquitos can become carriers of the disease after sucking the blood of an infected human or animal, particularly pigs and birds.
+Mosquitoes can become carriers of the disease after sucking the blood of an infected human or animal, particularly pigs and birds.

-This is also why japanese encephalitis transmission is more common in people working or living near farms, rice paddies or marshes in risk areas.
+This is also why Japanese encephalitis transmission is more common in people working or living near farms, rice paddies or marshes in risk areas.

-It is hard to pinpoint specific seasons when the risk of japanese encephalitis is higher, as seasonal patterns vary within individual countries and from year to year.
+It is hard to pinpoint specific seasons when the risk of Japanese encephalitis is higher, as seasonal patterns vary within individual countries and from year to year.